alexflip1990/escape-the-witches-garden/README.md

   -   Connect your Heroku with your GitHub account and the repository you are working with.
   - At the bottom, you can do a manual deployment or set it to automatic deployment to deploy every time your repo is updated.

+  The live link can be found here (https://escape-the-witches-garden-e08e9111bdcd.herokuapp.com/)